 A carefully-considered design of the early twenty-first century, with a light and welcoming interior.
 The building...
 Read More

 A modest church of 1959, twice extended.
-The result is a modern, well-lit church with good 1880s sanctuary furniture...
+The result is a modern, well-lit church with some good furnishings from the...
 Read More

 The main church is rectangular brick structure of 1958, attached to an earlier building in Arts and Crafts style,...
 Read More